tnakatani/cs6601_assignment_2/README.md

 ### The Assignment

-Your task is to create an AI that can play and win a game of Sumo Isolation.
+Your task is to create an AI that can play and win a game of Sumo Isolation with Momentum.
 Your AI will be tested against several pre-baked AIs as well as your peers’ AI systems.
 You will implement your AI in Python 3.7, using our provided code as a starting point.

 In this repository, we provide: